 Establish Least-Privilege Protocols

+When it comes to IT security for schools, treat data with a need-t0-know mentality.
+If they don’t need to know, they don’t need access.
 Least privilege means people should only be given access to what they need to do to perform their jobs.
 One of the most important ways you can limit risk in your school is to limit who has access to your data.
 From fully vetting edtech vendors to requiring the use of SSO (single sign-on) solution, you can eliminate some risk.
 Establish policies that prevent individual teachers from “going rogue” and introducing their own edtech; require students to participate in cybersecurity training and agree to abide by established security policies.
 Some actions to consider: